-The proposed bill, if enacted, would amend current statutes related to coordinated reentry planning services programs by appropriating $20,000,000 from the Consumer Restitution Subaccount of the Consumer Restitution and Remediation Revolving Fund for fiscal year 2026.
-This funding would be allocated to the Attorney General (AG) for the purpose of distributing grants to counties to establish or continue their Reentry Programs.
+The proposed bill, if enacted, would amend current statutes related to coordinated reentry planning services programs by appropriating $20,000,000 from the Consumer Restitution Subaccount of the Consumer Restitution and Remediation Revolving Fund to the Attorney General for distribution as grants to counties.
+This funding aims to establish or continue reentry programs that connect individuals in county jails with behavioral health and substance use disorder treatment.
 The bill specifies that grants will be awarded on a two-year cycle, with individual grants capped at $3,000,000, and includes provisions for a statewide database to support additional counties participating in the program.

 Statutes affected: